mefranklin6/ExtronDatabaseConnector/README.md

 - `CREATE USER 'fast_api'@'<your server IP>' IDENTIFIED BY 'mypw';`
 - `GRANT INSERT, SELECT ON devdb.testextron TO 'fast_api'@'<your server IP>';`
 - `FLUSH PRIVILEGES;`

-Open local firewall port from your FastAPI server and from your management station:
-- `sudo ufw allow from <your FastAPI server IP> to any port 3306`
-- `sudo ufw allow from <your workstation ip> to any port 3306`

 ## Recommended: Run the FastAPI App in a Python Virtual Enviroment, as a systemctl service
 Copy this repo in to /opt/yourproject and cd into it